Israeli soldiers ‘ordered’ to shoot at unarmed Gaza aid seekers: Report

 Reporting from Amman, Jordan, Al Jazeera’s Hamdah Salhut said the Haaretz report is “shocking”.

 “People in Gaza have said these distribution centres have now become a death trap for Palestinians,” Salhut said.

-“Aid groups have said that Palestinians are left with no choice – to either starve to death, or die seeking the very little food that is offered in the distribution centres run by the GHF,” she added.
+“Aid groups have said that Palestinians are left with no choice – to either starve to death, or die seeking the very little food that is offered in the distribution centres run by the GHF.”

-The GHF operates four food distribution sites in Gaza – one in the centre and three in south.

-Since an Israeli blockade was lifted on the entry of humanitarian goods at the end of May, attacks on aid seekers in Gaza have increased.
+The GHF operates four sites in Gaza – one in the centre and three in the south – and attacks on aid seekers have only increased since an Israeli blockade was lifted and the Foundation started distributing food at the end of May.

 On Friday, medics said six people were killed by gunfire as they tried to get food in southern Gaza.

-But the GHF has come under intense condemnation by aid groups, including the United Nations, for its “weaponisation” of vital items.
+The GHF has come under intense condemnation by aid groups, including the United Nations, for its “weaponisation” of vital items.

+“We don’t need a report of that nature to acknowledge that there have been massive violations of international law [in Gaza],” UN Secretary General Antonio Guterres said in response to a question from Al Jazeera about the Haaretz report.
+“And when there is a violation of international law, there must be accountability,” he added at a press conference in New York.

-On Friday, Doctors Without Borders, known by its French initials, MSF, called the GHF’s aid distribution sites “slaughter masquerading as humanitarian aid”.
+Elsewhere on Friday, medical charity Doctors Without Borders, known by its French initials, MSF, called the GHF’s aid distribution sites “slaughter masquerading as humanitarian aid”.

 Since Israel began its war on Gaza in October 2023, at least 56,331 people have been killed, with 132,632 wounded in Israeli attacks, Gaza’s Health Ministry reported.